 Although Guinea's mineral wealth makes it potentially one of Africa's richest countries, its people are among the poorest in West Africa.

-Ruled by strong-arm leaders since independence, Guinea has been seen as a bulwark against instability in neighbouring Liberia, Sierra Leone and Ivory Coast.
+Ruled by strong-arm leaders for much of the time since independence, Guinea has been seen as a bulwark against instability in neighbouring Liberia, Sierra Leone and Ivory Coast.
 However it has also been implicated in the conflicts that have ravaged the region.

 After independence in 1958 Guinea severed ties with France and turned to the Soviet Union.
 The first president, Ahmed Sekou Toure, pursued a revolutionary socialist agenda and crushed political opposition.
 Tens of thousands of people disappeared, or were tortured and executed, during his 26-year regime.